mfreema5/Thesis/Fall-2014/research-question.md

 ## Deliverables

-Final report should include:
+* Narrow scope
-* Literature review of existing methods/resources for this and similar processes
+* First complete draft of literature review of existing methods/resources for this and similar processes

+Future deliverables:
 * Specific resources that can be used to generate practical impact data
 * “Proof of concept” code and preliminary results